 About

-After graduating in computer science from university in 2012, I’ve been working as “full stack” developer, living in SW-Germany.
-For several years, my main professional focus has been on projects integrated in Linux-based hardware appliances for caching, filtering, and various threat mitigation purposes.
-Amongst others, the topics were often related to networking or web server/proxy security, availability, and performance.
+After receiving a Bachelor’s and Master’s degree in Computer Science from university in 2012, I’ve been working as “full stack” backend software engineer based in SW-Germany.
+For several years, my main professional focus has been on projects involving Linux-based hardware appliances for caching, filtering, and various threat mitigation purposes.
+Amongst others, these topics often related to networking or web server/proxy security, availability, and performance.

-In 2019, I took the opportunity to join a university-close “cybersecurity” startup – reviving my interests in this particular field.
+In 2019, I took the opportunity to join a university-close “cybersecurity” startup – further emphasizing on my interests in this particular field.
+Since then, my profession has consisted of leading engineering roles for UEBA anomaly detection and OSINT vulnerability scanning.

 Contact